somnio-software/flutter-wordle-challenge/README.md

 ## Ingredients 🍳

 -   Start with this template
--   Use at least 110 words in the Wordle.
+-   Use only Flutter related words - the more the better!
 -   Have fun with your creativity!

 ## Judging Criteria 🌟